La Via del Fantini

 -Farneto: SP 36 (Via Zena), regular bus service (126 not on Sundays)

 The route is of medium-easy difficulty and is mainly on secondary roads and trails.
 It leaves the city, heading towards the urban greenery of the Resistance Park.
 The path (CAI 802) climbs gently toward the Bellaria Hospital to reach Ponticella.
 From here a short climb and we enter the Gessi Bolognesi and Calanchi dell’Abbadessa Regional Park.
-With its glittering rocks and green meadows, that of the Dolina della Spipola is one of the most striking views of the route: flagship of the Park and a protected area of great naturalistic importance.
+With its glittering rocks and green meadows, that of the Dolina della Spipola is one of the most striking views of the route: the pride of the Park and a protected area of great naturalistic importance.
 Leaving the chalk area, we head toward Monte Calvo (CAI 817).
 The last descent skirting Buca del Budriolo brings us to Val di Zena.
 The first STAGE ends after a short stretch of paved road at Casa Fantini: the Park’s visitor center nestled in the green valley, as well as Luigi Fantini’s birthplace.
 From here you can get information about the Park and book visits to the caves.
+Caution very muddy sections in rainy weather.
+Trail with poor shade cover, to be avoided in summer.

 STAGE 02